 Is Escaping Polygamy Scripted or Real?

-Several people also wonder if parts of ‘Escaping Polygamy’ is dramatized.
+Several people also wonder if parts of ‘Escaping Polygamy’ are dramatized.
 Now, this might well be the case, with the producers interfering a bit, but the dramatization does not affect the core narrative.
 Susan Nelson actually sued the show for emotional distress and said that her daughter was paid $5,000 to appear on the show, which eventually pressured her to leave home.
-The lawsuit never took off, but several people started asking whether the people on the show are real, or paid to be there.
+The lawsuit never took off, but several people started asking whether the people on the show were real or paid to be there.
 Well, ‘Escaping Polygamy’ does not employ actors, if that is what you are wondering.

 In fact, the producers have to go to some lengths to get people to come forward with their stories.
-According to Susan’s lawsuit, the production team actually trespassed on their property, using a doggy door to unlock the door of the house and enter.
-Of all the things that might raise the slightest doubt, there can be no questions of what the sisters faced before they escaped.
+According to Susan’s lawsuit, the production team actually trespassed on their property, using a doggy door to unlock the house’s door and enter.
+Of all the things that might raise the slightest doubt, there can be no questions about what the sisters faced before they escaped.

 They have made it clear that the polygamous circumstances they faced were very real, and it becomes evident when they share their experiences.
 Technically, this is why the series does not criticize polygamy directly.
 There’s no agenda at play here, except for a narration of what some people went through.
 Jessica and her sisters have made lives for themselves after escaping, and try to help others who might want to find a footing in society.
 This is why the ‘Hope After Polygamy’ non-profit exists.